Frictional state evolution laws and the non-linear nucleation of dynamic shear rupture: 1. Introduction

 Previous theoretical analyses of nucleation indicated that the process occurs over a finite length.
 Nucleation length scales have been derived by a linear stability analysis of elasto-frictional coupling \cite{Rice:1983tw, Rice:2001vq,Aldam:2017bia}, analysis of instability progression in a non-linear regime \cite{Dascalu:2000jp,Uenishi:2003gy,Rubin:2005gm,Ampuero:2008bx,Viesca:2016bga,Viesca:2016kua}, or by examining the stability of traveling wave solutions for interfacial rupture \cite{Brener:2018ip}.
 These analyses rest upon a range of constitutive descriptions for sliding friction that remain phenomenologically posited on laboratory friction experiments.
 These experiments probe frictional strength by considering its response to a variable history of sliding, with constitutive relations expressed as a dependence on state variables \cite{Dieterich:1978ub,Dieterich:1979ek,Ruina:1983th,Heslot:1994uc}.
 Examinations of existing friction laws against experimental data has indicated that one description is best able to reproduce observations and is one in which slip is required for frictional strength to evolve \cite{Bhattacharya:2015jw,Bhattacharya:2017fy}.
 However, this so-called slip law is the one for which theoretical understanding of a nucleation process is the most incomplete.

-In this Letter, we derive an analytical understanding for nucleation spanning a range of frictional laws and show that length scales associated with nucleation are vanishingly small for the most realistic strength descriptions, implying that there is no theoretical lower limit to the sizes of a slip instability and the concomitant earthquake.
+Here we derive an analytical understanding for nucleation spanning a range of frictional laws and show that length scales associated with nucleation are vanishingly small for the most realistic strength descriptions, implying that there is no theoretical lower limit to the sizes of a slip instability and the concomitant earthquake.
 To do so, we make use of a parameterization of frictional strength in which a single parameter allows to span a range of friction laws and the slip law is retrieved for small values of the parameter.
 This permits a theoretical analysis of the realistic slip law, which has heretofore appeared intractable.
 We find that the characteristic nucleation length becomes infinitesimally small for slip-law frictional evolution.
-Furthermore, we find that the nucleation process may itself be unstable and explain the conditions for the emergence of a propagating slip pulse during nucleation.
+Furthermore, we find that the nucleation process may itself be unstable and explain the conditions for the emergence of a propagating instability.

 An elementary expression for a slip rate and state dependence of the sliding friction coefficient $f$ follows \cite{Ruina:1983th}